Not a crafter? Here’s why you should consider becoming one during the pandemic.

 If you’ve never been a crafter, here’s what experts suggest:

 Try yarn-based crafts.
-These are often a good starting point because many people have fond memories of loved ones knitting or crocheting.
+These are often a good starting point, because many people have fond memories of loved ones knitting or crocheting.

 Practice, practice, practice.
-Try to engage in your craft consistently or have a sense of routine; set aside a chunk of time each day —,as little as five or 10 minutes.
+Try to engage in your craft consistently or have a sense of routine; set aside a chunk of time each day — as little as five or 10 minutes.
 Sawchuk noted that crafting is a great winding-down activity, perhaps an hour or so before bed.

 Don’t just play around.
 Making something concrete confers a sense of accomplishment.
-“Working with one’s hands and creating something really does something for your self-esteem,” said Fratellone.
+“Working with one’s hands and creating something really does something for your self-esteem,” Fratellone said.

 Share your craft.
 Making items for your friends and surrounding community can lessen feelings of isolation.